elesto-dao/elesto/docs/Networks/testnet.md

 The Elesto testnet chain ID is **`{{ chainId }}`**

-## Initialize Elesto node
+## Initialize Your Elesto Node

-Choose a name for your node, for this guide we'll be using `{{ nodeName }}`.
-The command will create the node configurations:
+Initialize your node and create the node configurations.
+Choose a name fo your node.
+This guide uses `{{ nodeName }}`.

 ```shell
 elestod init {{ nodeName }} --chain-id={{ chainId }}